vitalets/npxd/README.md

 #### Configuring service name
 By default `npxd` runs command inside first container with `build:` section in `docker-compose.yml`.
 You can redefine it by creating `.npxdrc` file containing service name.
-For example `.npxdrc`:
+Example of `.npxdrc` that runs commands in `my_service`:
 ```
 my_service
 ```

+> Note: when you install `npxd` directly from GitHub you may just edit `./npxd.sh` to set particular service name.

 ## Example
 Please see example project in [/example](/example) directory.